-Discretionary spending is what the President and the Congress decide to spend through annual appropriations bills.
+Discretionary spending is spending that the President and the Congress control through annual appropriations bills.
 Examples include spending for such activities as the FBI, the Coast Guard, education, space exploration, highway construction, defense, and foreign aid.
-(See Mandatory Spending.)

 Entitlement

 An entitlement program is one in which the Federal Government is legally obligated to make payments or provide aid to any person who meets the legal criteria for eligibility.
 Examples include Social Security, Medicare, Medicaid, and Food Stamps.